 We know ultimately what will save Sam.
 It is at the heart of this show - the relationship, the love, between Sam and Dean.
 There is an added level of trust and love in this relationship now.
 It is present in all their interactions in this episode, for example at the beginning when Sam teases Dean about his excitement over hunting a werewolf.
-His line about Disneyland is both a classic younger brother jib, but I think in light of Dean’s recent expressions of desire to escape their life to the Grand Canyon or Amsterdam, it carries an added meaning.
-It speaks of Sam wanting to give Dean something for himself.
+His line about Disneyland is both a classic younger brother jib, but I think in light of Dean’s recent expressions of desire to escape their life to the Grand Canyon or

 It is this exchange that is important.
 Sam knowing Dean will offer to take a burden from him, but just as importantly will let Sam do what he feels he needs to.
 In the face of this dreadful event, the brothers know that the other is strong and can do what is necessary.

 This not to say that Dean can kill Sam or the Sam can protect himself from the Demon’s influence.
 It does speak though to a bond and trust and love that will save them if anything can.

 So at this late stage in Season Two, we are truly startying to find out the answer to the question “what is in Sam’s heart?”
 There maybe something dark there, something the demon can touch.
 We saw in this episode the strength of the love and courage that is in there too.
 We can only hope that these things will count for something in the trials that lie ahead.